Decorative Panel (France)

-This is a Ornament.
-It is dated 1850–60 and we acquired it in 1931.
+This is a Decorative panel.
+It is dated 1850–1860 and we acquired it in 1931.
 Its medium is block printed and hand painted on a combed background.
 It is a part of the Wallcoverings department.

 This is one panel from a set of four bearing similar likeness.
 On a combed or dragged ground simulating oak, each has a block-printed simulation of an ornate carved wood frame containing a hand painted landscape scene.
 This frame contains a scene of macaws in a tropical setting full of lush foliage and a beautiful waterfall as backdrop.
 These panels would have been used in groups, hung on opposite sides of the room, alternating with plain wood grained panels.
 These panels were produced at a time when a high degree of realism was fashionable in wallpapers.
 Also popular at this time were decors or fresco papers which contained an elaborate architectural framework with pilasters, wainscot and moldings enclosing a scene from a scenic wallpaper or a printed landscape scene modeled after a painting.